Avast vs. Norton 2026: A Detailed Guide to the Better Antivirus

 Read Norton Antivirus Review

-Norton 360 gives you plenty to love if you want a feature-rich environment.
+Norton offers a lot to appreciate if you're looking for a feature-rich environment.
 You get the usual antivirus offerings like ransomware and phishing protection.
-You also reap the benefits of a VPN for even more security when on the go or using your home network.
+You also reap the benefits of Norton Secure VPN for even more security when on the go or using your home network.

-Norton even has parental controls that allow you to monitor your child’s online activities and customize those activities and times for what you feel is appropriate.
-You won’t need to pay extra if you want a password manager because Norton 360 has that too.
+Norton Family offers parental controls that enable you to monitor your child’s online activities and customize them to your liking.
+You won’t need to pay extra for a password manager, either, because Norton has that, too.

 Avast offers a decent plan with phishing and ransomware protection.
-The antivirus works to keep scams from your inbox by flagging suspicious incoming emails before they reach your inbox.
-The ransomware security is part of a six-layer protection feature that Avast claims will protect users from the latest malware threats.
+The antivirus works to keep scams from your inbox by flagging suspicious incoming emails before they reach it.

-Avast’s Ransomware Shield is impressive.
+Avast SecureLine VPN is a nice addition, but Avast’s Ransomware Shield is one of Avast's most impressive features.
 You can select the protected file types you want to be monitored.
-This gives you more control to customize the options you want, while not concerning yourself with the ones you don’t.
-If you don’t have many photos and are much more worried about someone using your documents, you can set up the protected file types to meet those specifications.
+If you have few photos and are more concerned about unauthorized document use, you can configure the protected file types to meet those requirements.

-Winner: Norton 360 is again the clear winner.
+Winner: Norton.
 You get many more features than you'll get with Avast.
 It's a close call, as Avast does have impressive customization options, but the quality seems equal from our experience.

 Learn more Get Avast